ValerieMauduit/AoC2022/README.md

 Actually, I was able to do it easily.
 Only one point: Christian told me that I could have to wait before entering the blizzards.
 It helped me to forecast this case from the beginning.

+The second star was exactly the same thing, totally no problem with my algorithm.

+### Day 25: Full of Hot Air

+Decode the snafu was easy for me.
+Encode it again gave me more trouble.
+Finally, I decided to encore in base 5 first, and then read it from right to left, using kind of carried number for the 3, 4, and 5 (due to a previous carried number).

+And then, obviously, the second star is still blocked because I didn't finish the rest.

+## Summary

+I am a little frustrated to stop.
+I feel like the 2019 AoC: I had just finished, in time, all the 2020 one, so I decided to do it after.
+But I kept blocked on one day and I dropped.
+Here, same feeling: even if I could finish some other
+stars:

+- I am pretty sure that some will still resist
+- I will spend all my holiday week on it

+What went well:
+- my test driven development.
+Not perfect, I will prepare something better for next year, with less rigidity.
+But it was still nice to have it.
+- speaking with my husband.
+We had different ideas.
+Speaking helped us to write our code with many good tips.
+- Ladies of Code leaderboard, with ladies participating.
+Because we weren't only Paola and me competing like in 2020, but also other ladies continue day after day (not enough).
+It is nice to be together on the same game during a month.

+What went wrong:

+- I need to have some hand-made functions to deal with 2D maps.
+Some that I perfectly know and that I can append in case of necessity.
+- I need to have some way, already written, to deal with graphs!
+And maybe this story of Depth Search First.
+- my husband doing the AoC with a mechanical keyboard.
+I was way too stressed because of it.
+I mustn't be in this kind of competition mode!
+Is it so important to enjoy doing it.
+(Precision: it is *my* fault, not my husband's.
+It is OK for him to have a mechanical keyboard and to use it.)
+- I was too slow to enjoy the reddit feed https://www.reddit.com/r/adventofcode/ because I really prefer to go on it when I have finished the exercises of the day.

+My idea: do, quietly, the 2021 during the year, to prepare the 2023 with a good tooling.